carbon-language/carbon-lang/clang/docs/LibASTMatchers.rst

 :doc:`LibTooling`, LibASTMatchers helps to write code-to-code transformation tools or query tools.

 We assume basic knowledge about the Clang AST.
-See the `Introduction to the Clang AST <IntroductionToTheClangAST.html>`_ if you want to learn more about how the AST is structured.
+See the :doc:`Introduction to the Clang AST <IntroductionToTheClangAST>` if you want to learn more about how the AST is structured.

 ..
 FIXME: create tutorial and link to the tutorial